 Injury in your apartment

-If a someone (even a friend) slips and falls and you have to pay medical payments or even go to court, you have liability insurance on your renters insurance policy.
-Whether you are liable depends on a couple of factors, but obvious things may fall to the landlord, such as failing to repair a broken step.
+If a someone (even a friend) slips and falls in your apartment and you have to pay medical payments or even go to court, most renters insurance policies will provide liability coverage for those costs.
+Whether you are liable depends on a couple of factors, but some situations may fall to the landlord, such as if your landlord failed to repair a broken step.

-Theft from a gym locker or your car
+Theft from your car or a gym locker

 "Does renters insurance cover theft from my car?"
 This a common question we get from renters.
 The answer is likely yes.
-When something is stolen from your car it is your renters insurance policy, not your car insurance, that will cover replacing those.
+When something is stolen from your car it is your renters insurance policy, not your car insurance, that will cover replacing the stolen items.
 The same goes for items stolen at the gym or from a hotel room.
 Your renters insurance typically includes limited coverage for personal items away from your home, generally covering them up to 10% of your personal property coverage limits.
 Whether you're traveling or your car gets broken into,

 Fire or smoke damage

 While you can be pretty sure your landlord’s insurance would have to cover the building damage and repairs in the case of a fire, it would fall to you to replace any personal belongings in your apartment that were damaged by the fire.
 Most renters insurance covers fire and smoke damage after your deductible.
 Once again how much compensation you receive depends on a couple of factors, including how much coverage you purchased, if you have actual cash value or replacement cost coverage, and your deductible.

 Damage to your belongings or furniture

-If your rental property suffers damage from a wildfire, hail, or tornado, the landlord may or may not repair the home damages, but you would need renters insurance for your personal property.
+If your rental property suffers damage from a wildfire, hail, or tornado, the landlord may or may not repair the home damages, but you would need renters insurance to replace your damaged personal property.
 Keep in mind, as is the case for home insurance, there are exceptions, like flood damage and earthquakes.

 Cost of staying in a hotel

 What many renters don't realize is that their renters insurance generally includes what is called “Loss of Use” coverage.
-This covers living expenses if your home is damaged beyond repair.
+This covers living expenses if your home is damaged to the point of being unliveable.
 Things like hotel, food, and other living expenses you may incur because of this would be covered.
 Keep in mind this coverage has limits, so if you need to use it, make sure to work with your insurance agent to choose accommodation that would be covered.
 Typically it will be based on a percentage of your renters coverage, but can vary by insurance carrier.

 Your bathtub overflows, damaging the tenant’s property beneath

-In this particular circumstance, you would be at-fault and held liable for the damage and it would be your renters insurance that covers you.
+In this particular circumstance, you would be at-fault and held liable for the damage.
+Luckily, your renters insurance liability coverage would likely kick in.
 If it is an issue with the ceiling or tub that your landlord didn’t fix, the situation may be different.

 Don’t let something as affordable as renters insurance turn you from a renter into moving back into your parent’s basement (or your old childhood bedroom if you’re lucky enough that it wasn’t made into a “study” or “craft room”).
 Call an insurance advisor at (844) 300-3237, ask about coverage options and let them give you a quote.
 Usually, the cost for coverage would work out to be less per month than your Starbucks habit.
 Though it may not give you that caffeine boost, it can protect your finances from a serious slump should disaster strike.